Monday, January 25, 2016

 "Give him a fast shake-down, Jud.
 This joker has a rep for having all sorts of tricks up his sleeve."

-By the way, I watched The Man Who Wouldn't Die after reading this one and found the whole thing a bit too silly.
+By the way, I watched The Man Who Wouldn't Die after reading this one and found the whole thing too silly.
 Are the TV episodes from '61 with Richard Denning as Shayne any better?
-I can see on Amazon that in 2007 a DVD came out with a couple of episodes, but it's a bit pricey...
+I can see on Amazon that a DVD was released in 2007 with a couple of episodes, but it's a bit pricey...

 Location